fevberr/fevberr/README.md

 ## About
 - I build scripts, UIs, and experimental projects
 - Focused on performance and clean design
-- Working across multiple platforms and technologies

 ---